janick187/userstudy-invite/README.md

-# Invitation to Hololens User Study
+# Digital Companion User Study
 ## Hi there!
-For my master thesis at University of St. Gallen, I will conduct a small experiment.
-Wit your participation in the user study you would make a great contribution for my work.
-Also you have the **unique opprtunity** to try out [Microsoft Hololens](https://www.microsoft.com/en-us/hololens) and dive into the world of Mixed Reality!
+For my master thesis at University of St. Gallen, I will conduct a small experiment. with your participation in the user study you would make a great contribution for my work.
+You will have the **unique opportunity** to try out [Microsoft Hololens](https://www.microsoft.com/en-us/hololens) and dive into the world of Mixed Reality!
-In the experiment you will explore an office and lab environment wearing the Hololens and experience how a Digital Companion can support you.

 **WHEN?**
 - 15th, 16th of July 2021